 The Roomie Remote DDK shows how to construct custom command additions.
 The format is identical to Apple’s plist format derivative of XML thus allowing you to use many widely available tools to edit such files.

 It is also possible to add support for IP or Serial devices.
-This uses the exact same process as the infrared codes above and examples for this are also provided in the DDK.
-If you are adding devices that Roomie Remote doesn’t know how to Auto-Discover, you will also need to add the device via the Add Device Manually option.
+This uses the exact same process as the infrared codes above and examples for this are provided in the DDK.
+If you are adding devices that Roomie Remote doesn’t know how to Auto-Discover, you will need to add the device via the Add Device Manually option.